tasmota/docs/docs/devices/Shelly-2.5.md

 `{"NAME":"Shelly 2.5","GPIO":[56,0,17,0,21,83,0,0,6,82,5,22,156],"FLAG":2,"BASE":18}`

-Energy metering is done by a ADE7953 chip connected via I2C and IRQ on GPIO16.
+Energy metering is done by an ADE7953 chip connected via I2C and IRQ on GPIO16.

 If you connect momentary switches, use the following template:
 `{"NAME":"Shelly 2.5 (buttons)","GPIO":[56,0,19,0,21,127,0,0,6,126,5,22,156],"FLAG":2,"BASE":18}`